antonve/language-learning-tools/README.md

-# jp-learning-tools
+# language-learning-tools

-Tools to help with learning Japanese.
+Tools to help with learning languages.

 ## Disclaimer